dimkarakostas/unimeet/README.md

 ## License

-Unichat is licensed under MIT.
+Unimeet is licensed under MIT.
 See [LICENSE](LICENSE) for more information.